platypusguy/practicalalgorithms/README.md

 users of UNIX.

 ## Caveat
+This directory is presented here primarily for archival purposesin the hope that it might be useful to readers and students.

-Note that this code was originally published in 1995, which means it adheres only to the C89 standard and was tested only on 16- and 32-bit platforms.
-Save for the six corrections mentioned below, it has not been updated.
-This directory is primarily for archival purposes and presented in the hope that it might be useful to readers and students.
+Note that this code was originally published in 1995, which means it adheres only to the C89 standard and uses coding conventions that were in vogue at that time.
+It has been tested only on the major 16- and 32-bit platforms of that period.
+(See the notes.txt files for more information).

-The authors do not intend to update the code to newer C standards or to more modern coding conventions.
+Save for the six defects that were corrected (see next section), it has not been updated.

 ## Errata